ElemeFE/hasaki/README.md

 ## .hasakirc

 `.hasakirc` is `hasaki` config file, it will automatically generate when you use `hasaki init` .
 But you can also write or modify the whole file manually.
-Make sure the content type should be json.
+Make sure the content type should be **json**.

 ### configuration fields